-During the PCAOB's 2019 inspection of Deloitte & Touche LLP, we assessed the firm's compliance with laws, rules, and professional standards applicable to the audits of public companies.
+In the 2020 inspection of Deloitte & Touche LLP, the PCAOB assessed the firm's compliance with laws, rules, and professional standards applicable to the audits of public companies.

-We selected for review 58 audits of issuers with fiscal years generally ending in 2018.
+We selected for review 49 audits of issuers with fiscal years generally ending in 2019.
+In addition, to gain an understanding of how COVID-19 affected the firm's performance of audits, we selected for review four audits of issuers with fiscal years ending on or around June 30, 2020.
 For each issuer audit selected, we reviewed a portion of the audit.
 We also evaluated elements of the firm's system of quality control.